automotive resource links

 When a universal coolant is used to top off a cooling system that already contains an extended-life OAT or hybrid coolant, the service life is unaffected.
 It remains five years or 150,000 miles.
 If a universal coolant is added to an older vehicle that has traditional green antifreeze in the cooling system, the service intervals is also the same as before: two to three years or 30,000 to 50,000 miles depending on what was in the system.

-When switching to a universal coolant, the cooling system should be flushed to remove all traces of the old coolant when the coolant is changed.
-Flushing the system removes contaminants and maximizes the service life of the new coolant.
+If your are switching to a universal coolant, the cooling system should be flushed to remove all traces of the old coolant before the new coolant is added.
 Just draining and refilling the radiator is not a complete coolant change because up to a third of the old coolant can remain in the block.
 If the old coolant is ordinary green coolant, the new universal coolant will be diluted and won't be able to extend protection much beyond that of the original coolant.

 Coolant recycling machines take a different approach by filtering and replenishing the old coolant that is already in the vehicle.
 Corrosion protection is restored by adding new chemicals to the coolant.
 Universal additive packages are also available for use with recycling machines, or conventional or OAT-based additive packages for domestic or Asian/European applications.